bjoerge/rebundler/README.md

 ### Options:

-The only option currently supported is:

 - `noop: true|false` Default false.
 If set to true, no cache checks/invalidation will be performed and the `browserifyFn` will be passed empty `cache` and `packageCache` objects on every call.
-This can be used to switch of caching behaviour in an production enviroment.
+- `persist: true|false` Default false.
+If set to true, rebundler will dump cached dependencies to a file on disk, and restore cache from this file when initialized later on.